2bttns/2bttns/app/README.md

 > If you are on macOS or Linux, you can skip this step.

-In order to run the scripts on Windows, you will need to have Docker Desktop installed and configured with the WSL 2 backend.
+In order to run the following scripts on Windows, you will need to have Docker Desktop installed and configured with the WSL 2 backend.

 You can find the instructions to do so here: : https://docs.docker.com/desktop/wsl.